 Cat skiing at Schweitzer is a cool day option, once you have cycled all the powder in bounds, Selkirk Powder Cats offers cat skiing on an additional 3,000 acres starting from Schweitzer’s summit.

 Schweitzer Mountain Village is very well laid out to resemble a European ski village with the quintessential clock tower (sponsored by Toyota).
 All the modern alpine conveniences are steps from the ski lifts.
-A new boutique, 31-room Humbird Hotel, opens 2022 ski season.
+A new boutique 31-room Humbird Hotel is one option.
 You can lodge at Selkirk Lodge or White Pine Lodge in Schweitzer village – both offer condo style suites with tasteful rocky mountain decor, you can walk to the Solstice Spa for a massage, the shops, wine and cheese tastings at Gourmandie, and dinner at Chimney Rock Grill.

 Happy hour at Pucci’s Pub is cozy and local, while après ski at the bigger Taps Bar often features a band, and there’s a view of the Lake and the ski slopes from this upstairs of aptly named Lakeview Lodge, where base lodge services are also located.